Loven-D/simple_shell/README.md

 ## Project Title -0x16.C - Simple Shell
 This is a team project on Shell.
-As part of our curriculum at ALX, we were tasked to create a simple shell that mimics the Bash shell.
+As part of our curriculum at ALX, we were tasked to create a simple shellthat mimics the Bash shell.
 We named our shell hsh.

 ## Synopsis